evanca/quick-portfolio/index.md

 ## Walksheds and Bikesheds to Career Centers, City of Phoenix

-**Exploring 5, 10, 15 minute walksheds and bikesheds to Career Centers in Phoenix, AZ and intersecting communities.**
+**Exploring 5, 10, 15 minute walksheds and bikesheds to Career Centers in Phoenix, AZ**

 <img src="images/Walksheds_and_bikesheds.png?raw=true"/>